 Taste: Orange liqueur.
 Raisins, sultanas, currants.
 Maple syrup.
 Brown sugar.
 Dark chocolate.
 Tobacco leaves.
 Cinnamon.
 Dry, woody finish.

 Thoughts: Perhaps it’s not as good value as it was a year or two ago, but it’s still an 18 year old oloroso matured single malt and it brings a lot of flavour to the glass.
-At £95 it isn’t for those on a budget but as a treat for a sherry lover it’s a strong contender.
+At £95 it isn’t for those on a tight budget but as a treat for a sherry lover it’s a strong contender.

 Whilst you know exactly what you’re getting with a whisky like this, there’s still a rewarding complexity to the sherry influence, something that can only be achieved through time in cask.
 The end result of that ageing process is a deep, rich dram that feels luxurious and immensely satisfying, perfect then to end a forgettable year on a high and start 2021 the way we mean to go on.

 I’d just like to end this piece on a note of thanks.
 I wasn’t sure what would happen to this website through the pandemic but after an initial dip in numbers when the first UK lockdown arrived, it soon bounced back and within a month it had begun to accelerate beyond belief.
 If you would have told me in 2015 that I’d have 1200 visitors a day by 2020 I would have called you a nutter, but nevertheless that’s where we are now.
 I’m incredibly grateful to you all and I hope that you will continue to enjoy these reviews as much as I enjoy writing them.
-I’ll be taking a couple of weeks off publishing at the start of the year, but that’s just to give me some writing time and I’ll be back mid-January with the next batch of (hopefully) amazing whiskies to share with you all.
+I’ll be taking a couple of weeks off from publishing at the start of the year, but that’s just to give me some writing time and I’ll be back mid-January with the next batch of (hopefully) amazing whiskies to share with you all.